Health Promotion and Health Behavior

 • Environmental factors in health promotion

-You will work alongside faculty on funded research studies and participate on manuscripts, conference presentations and grant development.
+You will work alongside faculty on funded research studies, manuscripts, conference presentations and grant development.

-This work includes dissemination and implementation science research.
-We are committed to enhancing health equity through our research and practice.
+Our work includes dissemination and implementation science research, and we are committed to enhancing health equity through our research and practice.

 Meet health promotion and health behavior faculty members.